Magnetostriction, piezomagnetism and domain nucleation in a kagome antiferromagnet: Introduction

-Magnteostriction \cite{Lee1955,Birss1963,Chandrasekhar1971}, first discovered in ferromagnetic iron by Joule \cite{Joule1842}, is technologically attractive \cite{Liu2012MSreview}.
+Magnetostriction, first discovered in ferromagnetic iron by Joule \cite{Joule1842}, is technologically attractive \cite{Liu2012MSreview}, because it can be used to conceive devices converting magnetic to mechanical energy and vice versa.
 Fundamentally, it arises when the magnetic field plays a role in setting the magnitude of the elastic energy.
-This happens not only in magnets, but also in multi-valley electronic systems subject to quantizing magnetic fields \cite{Kuchler2014}.
-In antiferromagnets, it is usually small and quadratic in magnetic field \cite{Alberts1961,Lines1979}.
+This can happen in metals \cite{Chandrasekhar1971} where it is delectably large (that is $> 10^{-6}$ T$^{-1}$)whenever the electronic density of states depends on magnetic field.
+Known cases include heavy-fermion systems near field-induced instabilities \cite{Puech1988} and dilute metals subject to quantizing magnetic fields \cite{Kuchler2014}.
+In ferromagnets, the dominant magnetostrictive response is due to field-induced displacement and rotation of magnetic domains and the boundary between them.
+When all domains align and magnetization saturates, magnetostriction collapses \cite{Lee1955,Chopra2015} (See also our data on cobalt below).
+In antiferromagnets, magnetostriction, drawing significant interest recently\cite{Ma2021,Ikhlas2022Piezomagnetic,Jaime2017}, is usually small and quadratic in magnetic field \cite{Birss1963,Alberts1961,Lines1979}.
 Save for a limited group of 35 antiferromagnetic classes (out of a total of 122 magnetic point groups), symmetry considerations forbid linear magnetostriction \cite{Birss1963,Tavger1958,Moral1974}.

+Here, we report on a detailed study of magnetostriction in Mn$_3$Sn, which belongs with a $mm'm'$ magnetic point group \cite{Suzuki2017}, not of the 35 antiferromagnetic classes allowing linear magnetostriction \cite{Birss1963,Tavger1958,Moral1974}).
+The linear magnetostriction is allowed by symmetry, because of the residual ferromagnetism.

+By studying four different samples, we find that the slope of linear magnetostriction, $\Lambda$, and the spontaneous magnetization, $M_0$ both depend on the concentration of Sn vacancies.
+The dependence of $\Lambda$ on Sn concentration allows us to reconcile the amplitude of the piezomagnetic coefficient resported by Ikhlas \textit{et al.} \cite{Ikhlas2022Piezomagnetic}, with our data.

+We argue that the field-induced in-plane distortion of the spin texture and the competition between magnetic and elastic \cite{Theuss2022} energies leads to the emergence of linear magnetostriction.
+In this anti-chiral \cite{Balents2022} spin texture, a magnetic field oriented along the kagome planes steadily twists the spins, as seen by torque magnetometry \cite{Li2022torque}.
+The field-induced rotation of spins generates an almost perfectly linear magnetostriction from 0.02 T to 9 T, which is to be contrasted with the magnetostriction caused by re-orientation of spins close to a ferromagnetic-antiferromagnetic phase boundary \cite{Song2021}.